-ACTION: Notice of Fiscal Year (FY) 2018 Fair Market Rents (FMRs) and adoption of methodology changes for estimating FMRs.
+ACTION: Notice of Fiscal Year (FY) 2019 Fair Market Rents (FMRs) and response to public comments on the use of FMR surveys in the calculation of renewal funding inflation factors.

-SUMMARY: Section 8(c)(1) of the United States Housing Act of 1937 (USHA), as amended by the Housing Opportunities Through Modernization Act of 2016 (HOTMA), requires the Secretary to publish FMRs not less than annually, adjusted to be effective on October 1 of each year.
-Section 8(c)(1)(B) of USHA, as amended by HOTMA, requires that HUD publish for comment a notice of proposed material changes in the methodology for estimating FMRs and a notice containing HUD's final decisions regarding such proposed substantial methodological changes.
-On May 26, 2017, HUD published a notice proposing changes to the methodology used for estimating FMRs and requested public comment.

-This notice adopts HUD's May 26, 2017 proposed material changes to the methodology for estimating FMRs and notifies interested parties that FY 2018 FMRs are available at www.huduser.gov.
-This notice also describes the methods used to calculate the FY 2018 FMRs and enumerates the procedures for Public Housing Agencies (PHAs) and other interested parties to request reevaluations of their FMRs as required by HOTMA.
-Lastly, this notice responds to public comments HUD received on its May 26, 2017 notice.
+SUMMARY: Section 8(c)(1) of the United States Housing Act of 1937 (USHA), as amended by the Housing Opportunity Through Modernization Act of 2016 (HOTMA), requires the Secretary to publish FMRs not less than annually, adjusted to be effective on October 1 of each year.
+This notice describes the methods used to calculate the FY 2019 FMRs and enumerates the procedures for Public Housing Agencies (PHAs) and other interested parties to request reevaluations of their FMRs, as required by HOTMA.
+To help inform PHAs decisions concerning reevaluation requests, this notice briefly addresses HUD's May 30, 2018 notice regarding the use of FMR surveys in the calculation of Renewal Funding Inflation Factors.